johnnyc82/data-sync-tool/README.md

 # NOTE: NOT TO BE COMPILED, EXAMPLE OF A PREVIOUS INTERNAL GO APP I MADE, DISPLAYED FOR FOLIO PURPOSES #

-This was a tool to sync data to and from local machines and specific Wordpress sites hosted on the Kinsta cloud platform.
+This was a tool to sync JSON data and asset files to and from local machines and specific Wordpress sites hosted on the Kinsta cloud platform.